-- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?
+- How does the district stay up-to-date with the most current recommendations, best practices and requirements regarding district/school safety?

-- School district staff across all departments regularly attend health and school safety training sessions and conferences, in addition to the annual Professional Development training sessions on school safety, security, violence prevention and mental health.
+- School district staff across all departments regularly attend health and school safety training sessions and conferences, in addition to the annual professional learning sessions on school safety, security, violence prevention and mental health.

-- In addition, district and building officials regularly update their School Safety Plans with stakeholders from across the school community to ensure that all information included is accurate and relevant.
+- District and building officials annually update School Safety Plans with stakeholders from across the school community to ensure that all information included is accurate and relevant.

 - Our district also maintains an active relationship with our health and safety consultants, Needham Risk Management, to help ensure that the school district is in compliance and following best practices regarding school safety and security.